THIS IS

 BEING ELECTROCUTED?

-Development and construction are reshaping the landscape, leading to disruptions that severely impact local wildlife.
+The surge in uncontrolled and unregulated development is rapidly reshaping the landscape, causing disruptions that severely impact local wildlife.

-UNSAFE ELECTRICAL INSTALATIONS
+UNSAFE ELECTRICAL INSTALLATIONS

 New electrical cables and transformers are being installed without proper insulation, posing a danger to arboreal wildlife.